Spectral representation of lattice gluon and ghost propagators at zero temperature: The Landau gauge spectral functions from lattice data

 which can be checked by plugging Eq.~\eqref{eq:rho_ansatz} into Eq.~\eqref{eq:kl_rep_ip} and performing the integral.
 A more detailed derivation of Eq.~\eqref{eq:rho_ansatz} can be found in Appendix~\ref{app:rho_ghost}.
 The significance of Eq.~\eqref{eq:rho_ansatz} is the following: by inverting $g(p)$ instead, $\hat{\rho}$ can be built.
 This is identical to $\rho$, apart from the fact that an additional $\delta'(\omega)$ has to be present at the origin.
 Keeping this $\delta'(\omega)$ in mind, we can therefore consider $\hat{\rho}$ as the spectral function after subtracting the massless free ghost state.

 Figure \ref{fig:rho_ghost_from_dressing_function} presents both $\rho$ as obtained from a direct inversion of $G(p)$, and $\hat{\rho}$ as defined previously.
-Both reconstructions display the same minimum at $p\approx 200$~MeV, but $\hat{\rho}$ is greatly enhanced for smaller momenta whereas $\rho$ shows a maximum at $p \approx 70$~MeV before going down to zero.
-This maximum of $\rho$ is positioned around the momentum resolution in our inversion, indicating that this peak could possibly be due to the attempt to reconstruct the Dirac-$\delta$ peak at $p=0$.
+Both reconstructions display the same minimum at $p\approx 200$~MeV, but $\hat{\rho}$ starts to be dominated by the $1/\omega^2$ behaviour for smaller momenta whereas $\rho$ shows a maximum at $p \approx 70$~MeV before going down to zero.
+The vertical black line in \ref{fig:rho_ghost_from_dressing_function} indicates the smallest momentum value in the dataset, $p_\text{min}=0.15$ GeV.
+The maximum of $\rho$ is positioned below $p_\text{min}$, indicating that this peak could possibly be due to the attempt to reconstruct the Dirac-$\delta$ peak at $p=0$.
+The error in $\hat{\rho}$ explodes below $p_\text{min}$, despite the fact that the error in $\sigma(\omega)$ stays reasonable, as can be seen from Fig. \ref{fig:sigma_ghost}.
+This is a direct consequence of the $1 / \omega^2$ behaviour of $\hat{\rho}$, however the typical solution does look like the average shown in Fig. \ref{fig:rho_ghost_from_dressing_function}.

 To test our approach, it has been verified that $\hat{G}(p) + g(0)/p^2$ is also a reconstruction of the original lattice data for the propagator, which is indistinguishable from a direct reconstruction of $G(p)$.
 This can be seen in Figure \ref{fig:g_ghost}, which shows the reconstructed propagator, and clearly demonstrates that $\hat{G}(p) + g(0)/p^2$ overlays the lattice data over the full $p$-range where data points have been provided.
 To reconstruct the ghost propagator in this manner, $\hat{\rho}$ was integrated according to Eq. \eqref{eq:ghost_dress_prop} to yield $\hat{G}(p)$, and $g(0)$ was calculated using Eq. \eqref{eq:ghost_dress}.
 The good agreement found is an indication that the infrared ghost propagator is given essentially by its tree level value.